circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 Visit the [Discuss post](https://discuss.circleci.com/t/fyi-small-dlc-update-no-action-required/44614) to learn more details regarding the new architecture and to follow updates regarding the rollout.
 {: class="alert alert-info"}

-### New Implementation
-{: #new-implementation }

-Starting August, 2022, CircleCI is updating the underlying architecture for how DLC works.
-At a high level, it uses a [sparse file](https://en.wikipedia.org/wiki/Sparse_file) as the main tool for achieving the DLC functionality.
-Volumes will no longer be used.
-The fundamental process of creating a cache (or using one if it already exists), and then caching image layers to be used in a subsequent job, has not changed between the old and new implementations of DLC.

-Some notable diffrences between the two implementations:

-* Each job uses uses the same cache for a given project, and the cache uses a "last write wins" strategy from the most recent job.
-* There is a "DLC set-up" step at the beginning of each job that uses DLC.
-Users are not charged for the "DLC set-up" step.
-* At the end of each job, the cache upload is done asynchronously and does not prevent the workflow from continuing to progress.
-This means that jobs within the same workflow are unlikely to access a cache uploaded from an upstream job.
-Users are not charged for this "DLC teardown" step.
-* Because each job now downloads the latest version of the cache, there is no limit to how many jobs can be pulling the cache at the same time.
-This eliminates one of the limitations outlined with the old implementation below and should result in more cache hits for users.

 ### Limitations
 {: #limitations }